 The other half of the equation are some tricks I learned from professional installers.
 I can’t find these tricks anywhere else online, so I’ll share them here.

 Before you run cables, test everything first.
 Plug your long cable into your coupler, plug a shorter cable into the coupler, plug one end into your switch, and plug the other into a computer.
 Make sure it syncs up at gigabit speed.
+Here’s how to check your network speed in Windows 10.
 Mark any defective cable and exchange it–though defects are unlikely.